Halsey discography

-American pop singer Halsey has released four studio albums, one live album, 14 extended plays (including one standard EP, seven compilation EPs, five remix EPs, and two live session EPs), 24 singles (including three as a featured artist), nine promotional singles, and 33 music videos.
+American singer and songwriter Halsey has released five studio albums, two live albums, 14 extended plays (including one standard EP, seven compilation EPs, four remix EPs, and two live session EPs), 28 singles (including three as a featured artist), 10 promotional singles, and 36 music videos.
 After being signed to Astralwerks, she released her debut EP Room 93 on October 27, 2014, and then toured with larger acts to promote it and her upcoming album.
 Since her debut, Halsey has released nine Gold, 11 Platinum, seven Multiplatinum, and one Diamond single in the United States alone.

 Shortly after making her debut, Halsey earned her first chart entry on the US Billboard Hot 100 songs chart with the single "New Americana", which reached number 60 and served as the lead single for her debut studio album Badlands (2015).
 Badlands debuted at number two on the Billboard 200 albums chart in the United States with 115,000 equivalent sales with also reaching to the top ten in Australia, Canada, the United Kingdom, and several other countries.
 Since its release it has been certified 2× Platinum in the US, Platinum in Canada and Norway, and Gold in Australia and Denmark.
 The album was followed by two more singles, "Colors", and a re-recorded version of the song "Castle" for the soundtrack of the 2016 film The Huntsman: Winter's War.
-The following year Halsey found extreme success as a featured vocalist on "Closer", a collaboration with The Chainsmokers.
+The following year Halsey found extreme success as a featured vocalist on "Closer", a collaboration with the Chainsmokers.
 It topped the Billboard Hot 100 for 12 consecutive weeks while topping the charts of over 20 other countries, has sold more than 15 million units worldwide, and earned Halsey a Grammy Award nomination for Best Pop Duo/Group Performance.